Eagle head with USA Flag v1

 Jhennicea MorrowJhennica Morrow Smiling

-Director – Navy Veteran (Vietnam Era)
+Communications Director – Navy Veteran (Vietnam Era)

 Jhenni is the President of the Central/Northern Regional Group of the Blinded Veterans Association (BVA).
 She also serves as a Volunteer Service Officer (VSO), and as Director of District Four of the Blinded Veterans Association.